timothyhmchen/firefox-os-tap-note/README.md

 Tap-Note
 =============

-Tap-Note is small app for writing down some thoughts with an image in Firefox OS.
+Tap-Note is a web application designed for Firefox OS to add quick notes with images.

 ![][1]
 [1]: http://i.imgur.com/eVOF6YR.jpg